The Curriculum and Instruction: Visual Disabilities program prepares you to teach people who are visually impaired (blind or low vision).

 FSU now offers three options for those interested in becoming teachers of the visually impaired.
 The options include:

-Upon completion of our program, graduates are eligible for a Florida Professional Educator’s Certificate in Visually Impaired (K-12).
-Students who complete the O&M specialization can also apply for national certification from the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP) in orientation and mobility.
+Students who complete the O&M specialization are eligible to apply for national certification from the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP) in orientation and mobility.

 In order to meet minimum University admission requirements, applicants must have: